High Cholesterol Raises Your Risk for Heart Disease and Stroke

 Some people have a family tie to a severe form of high cholesterol.
 The American Heart Association says this inherited condition affects 1 in 200 adults in the United States.

-Findings in this study and others show the value of knowing your family medical history and sharing it with your doctor.
+Inherited conditions like this show the value of knowing your family medical history and sharing it with your doctor.

-Sources: Cholesterol, leaving site icon Centers for Disease Control and Prevention (CDC), 2023; About Cholesterol, leaving site icon CDC, 2023; High Cholesterol Facts, leaving site icon CDC, 2023; Prevent High Cholesterol, leaving site icon CDC; 2023; Alcohol and Public Health: Frequently Asked Questions, leaving site icon CDC, 2022; Familial Hypercholesterolemia (FH), leaving site icon American Heart Association, 2020; Cholesterol test, leaving site icon Mayo Clinic, 2023
+Sources: About Cholesterol, leaving site icon Centers for Disease Control and Prevention, 2024; High Cholesterol Facts, leaving site icon CDC, 2024; Preventing High Cholesterol, leaving site icon CDC; 2024; Familial Hypercholesterolemia (FH), leaving site icon American Heart Association, 2024; Cholesterol test, leaving site icon Mayo Clinic, 2024